SRGSSR/srgdataprovider-ios/docs/Service-availability.md

 | Latest episodes for show with URN | ✅ | ❌ |
 | Latest medias by module URN | ✅ | ❌ |

 ⚠️ No pagination.
-The maximum request items is 50.
+At most 50 items can be requested at a time.

 ## Tokenization services